FranciscoBarao/go-app/catalog/README.md

 Read
 ```
-curl -X GET localhost:8080/api/boardgame/<id>
+curl -X GET localhost:8081/api/boardgame/<id>
 ```

 Update
 ```
-curl -X PATCH localhost:8080/api/boardgame/<id> -H 'Content-Type: application/json' -d '{ "Name": "O", "Publisher": "pub", "Price": 10.0, "PlayerNumber": 1, "Tags": [], "Categories: [], "Mechanisms: []}'
+curl -X PATCH localhost:8081/api/boardgame/<id> -H 'Content-Type: application/json' -d '{ "Name": "O", "Publisher": "pub",  "PlayerNumber": 1}'
 ```

 Delete
 ```
-curl -X DELETE localhost:8080/api/boardgame/<id>
+curl -X DELETE localhost:8081/api/boardgame/<id>
 ```

 ## Tag/Mechanism/Catagory API

 The following three many2many relations all consist of a unique string.
-These fields are not created in Upscale, which means that when a boardgame is being created, if these fields are added, they must previously exist or the BG creation will fail.
+These fields are **NOT** created in Upscale, which means that when a boardgame is being created, if these fields are added, they must previously exist or the BG creation will fail.
 The following endpoint description is similar to all three and just vary on the url endpoint possibly being:
 ```
 /tag/
 /category/